 Let’s see some more details/graphs that are shown as part of the details tab:

 (i) Active users along with the simulation: This graph shows the number of users that are actively present in the test at a particular instant/point in time.
 This shows values for total active users as well as per scenario.
-In this case, since there was only one scenario, that’s why both the graphs are colliding with each other.
+In this case, since there was only one scenario, that’s why both graphs are colliding with each other.

 (ii) Response time distribution: This displays the count of requests distributed over response time.
-In other words, it groups the requests by response times which help to find out average and outlier values simply by looking at the graph.
+In other words, it groups the requests by response times which helps to find out average and outlier values simply by looking at the graph.